 Drought Response and System Flexibility.
-In response to the ongoing historic statewide drought, several drought response projects that address decreasing water supplies both in specific parts of Metropolitan's service area and across the entire district have been added to the CIP.
+In response to the recent historic statewide drought that ended in 2023, several drought response projects that address decreasing water supplies both in specific parts of Metropolitan's service area and across the entire district have been added to the CIP.
 This is in addition to the ongoing projects to increase the system flexibility of Metropolitan's water supply and delivery infrastructure to meet service demands.
 Metropolitan continues investigating capital improvements that mitigate drought impacts and more projects are expected to be developed in the coming years.
-Some of the projects commenced in fiscal year 2021-22.
-Significant projects in this category include Inland Feeder-Rialto Pipeline Intertie, Wadsworth Pump Discharge to Eastside Pipeline Bypass, Badlands Tunnel Surge Tank Facility, Sepulveda Feeder Pump Stations, Sepulveda Feeder West Area Water Supply Reliability Pipeline Improvements, Sepulveda Canyon PCS to Venice PCS Valve Replacements and Perris Valley Pipeline Tunnels.
-The current projected cost estimate for the prior and planned drought response and system flexibility projects from fiscal year 2004-05 through fiscal year 2032-33 is \$670.2 million, with \$208.0 million spent through December 2022 for improving system flexibility.
+Some of the projects commenced in the last two years.
+Significant projects in this category include Inland Feeder-Rialto Pipeline Intertie, Inland Feeder-Foothill Pump Station Intertie, Wadsworth Pumping Plant Bypass Pipeline, Badlands Tunnel Surge Protection Facility, Sepulveda Feeder Pump Stations, Sepulveda Feeder West Area Water Supply Reliability Pipeline Improvements, Sepulveda Canyon PCS to Venice PCS Valve Replacements and Perris Valley Pipeline Tunnels.
+The current projected cost estimate for the prior and planned drought response and system flexibility projects from fiscal year 2004-05 through fiscal year 2033-34 is \$536.9 million, with \$246.5 million spent through January 2024 for improving system flexibility.
 Budgeted aggregate capital expenditures for drought response and system flexibility projects for fiscal years 2022-23 and 2023-24 are \$75.0 million.

 System Reliability.
 System Reliability projects are implemented at facilities throughout Metropolitan's system to utilize new processes or technologies, to improve safety, or to increase overall reliability.
 Significant projects in this category include seismic strengthening of Metropolitan's headquarters building, construction or improvement of operations support facilities, security system enhancements, control system upgrades, and information technology infrastructure projects.
-The total estimated cost for all prior and projected system reliability improvements under this program from fiscal year 2004-05 to fiscal year 2031-32 is approximately \$797.1 million, with \$332.7 million spent through December 2022.
+The total estimated cost for all prior and projected system reliability improvements under this program from fiscal year 2004-05 to fiscal year 2033-34 is approximately \$968.8 million, with \$375.2 million spent through January 2024.
 Budgeted aggregate capital expenditures for improvements on system reliability projects for fiscal years 2022-23 and 2023-24 are \$86.2 million.

 Water Treatment Plant Improvements.
 The F. E. Weymouth Water Treatment Plant, which was placed into service in 1941, is Metropolitan's oldest water treatment facility.
 Four more water treatment plants were constructed throughout Metropolitan's service area with the Henry J. Mills Water Treatment Plant being the newest water treatment facility, which was placed into service in 1978.
 These plants treat water from the CRA and/or the State Water Project.
 These plants have been subsequently expanded since their original construction.
 Metropolitan has completed numerous upgrades and refurbishment/replacement projects to maintain the plants' reliability and improve efficiency.
 Significant projects over the next several years include refurbishment of settling basins and strengthening of inlet channels at the Weymouth plant, rehabilitation of filtration system at the Robert B. Diemer Water Treatment Plant, second stage of electrical upgrades at the Mills plant, ozonation system upgrade at the Joseph Jensen Water Treatment Plant, and chemical system rehabilitation at the Robert A. Skinner Plant.
-The cost estimate for all prior and projected improvements at all five plants, not including the ozone facilities and water treatment capacity expansions, from fiscal year 2004-05 through fiscal year 2032-33 is approximately \$1.4 billion, with \$1.1 billion spent through December 2022.
+The cost estimate for all prior and projected improvements at all five plants, not including the ozone facilities and water treatment capacity expansions, from fiscal year 2004-05 through fiscal year 2033-34 is approximately \$1.7 billion, with \$1.2 billion spent through January 2024.
 Budgeted aggregate capital expenditures for improvements at all five plants for fiscal years 2022-23 and 2023-24 are \$42.1 million.